-In the literature about the political economy of mass media, the media has been modelled as an institution having either a supervisory role (Besley and Prat 2006) or acting as a megaphone of the (incumbent) politician ((Stromberg 2004a), (Stromberg 2004b)).
-However, the media might act also as an institutional device reporting useful information to the (incumbent) politician that he might not be aware of, information that the incumbent finds useful when he has to decide on the policy to implement.
-In fact citizens, in their day to day activities, receive information on the state of the world.
-Furthermore, some of those citizens might have their preferences that depend on the state of the world and on the information they receive on the state of the world itself.
-They might be willing to communicate this information and their preferences on the policy to be implemented through their actions, in order to influence the policy to be adopted.
+In the literature about political economy of mass media, media have been modelled as institutions having either a supervisory role (Besley and Prat (2008)) or acting as a megaphone of the (incumbent) politician (Stromberg (2004a), Stromberg (2004b)).
+However media might act also as institutional devices reporting useful information to (incumbent) politician that he might not be aware of, information that the incumbent finds it useful when he has to decide on the implementable policy.
+In fact citizens, in their day to day activities, receive info on the state of the world.
+Furthermore some of those citizens might have their preferences depending on the state of the world and on the information they receive on the state of the world itself.
+They might be willing to communicate this information and their preferences on the policy to be implemented through their action, in order to influence the policy to be adopted.
 However, such an action might be: i) (very) costly; ii) subject to a public good dimension; iii) subject to a coordination problem/failure.
-A route to escape all these three potential failures is to model the role of mass media as a sort of intermediary in the communication between citizens and incumbent politician.
-Moreover, I consider the consumption of mass media itself as a way to overcome the problems of public good and coordination failure between agents.
-In a way the entire society relies on a (sub-)set of citizens who enjoy reading about politics and participating on the political debate and who are willing to do so also because their utility depends on the adopted policy.
-In turn this policy will be the more efficient the better is the communication between citizens and the incumbent as mediated through mass media.
+A route to escape all these three potential failures is to model the role of mass media as a sort of intermediaries of the communication between citizens and incumbent politician.
+Moreover I consider the consumption of mass media itself as a way to overcome problems of public good and coordination failure between agents.
+In a way the entire society relies on a (sub-)set of citizens who enjoy reading about politics and participating to the political debate and who are willing to do so also because their utility depends on the adopted policy.
+In turn this policy will be the more efficient the better is the communication between citizens and incumbent as mediated through Mass Media.

-This article aims at investigating this feature of the media which has not been highlighted by the existing literature.
-In particular the literature has not considered the role of mass media as a bottom-up way of communicating dispersed information from citizens to the incumbent and has not considered the fact that some of the citizens might enjoy "consuming" politics as others enjoy "consuming" football or arts/literature/cinema.
-For the sake of concreteness in the following discussion I model the media as being newspapers but the model can be extended to consider the role of other media as well.
+The third chapter aims at investigating this feature of Media which has not been highlighted by the existing literature.
+In particular the literature has not considered the role of Mass Media as bottom-up way of communicating dispersed information from citizens to incumbent and has not considered the fact that some of the citizens might enjoy "consuming" politics as other enjoy "consuming" football or arts/literature/cinema.
+For the sake of concreteness in the following discussion I model these media as being newspaper but the model can be extended to consider the role of other media as well.